ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- Gambler - Billy Walters
+- Economics in One Lesson - Henry Hazlitt
 - The 48 Laws of Power - Robert Greene

 ### 2023
+- Gambler - Billy Walters
 - Wanting - Luke Burgis
 - We Are Bellingcat - Eliot Higgins
 - The Stranger - Albert Camus